camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 ### Byte sizes

 For buffers and others must be specified as strings and follow the following format: "10U" where U (unit) must be replaced with KB = Kilobytes, MB = Megabytes or GB = Gigabytes.
-If unit is omitted then the default unit is simply bytes.
+If unit is omitted, the default unit is bytes.

-Example:
-`sendBufferSize = "16MB"` (creates a buffer of 16 Megabytes)
+For example, `sendBufferSize = "16MB"` creates a buffer of 16 Megabytes.

 ### Time units

-Timeouts, intervals, and the likes, must be specified either in the standard ISO-8601 format used by java.time.Duration, or as strings with the following format: "VU", where:
+Timeouts and intervals must be specified either in the standard ISO-8601 format used by `java.time.Duration`, or as strings with the following format: "VU", where:

 - V is a numerical value (e.g. 1, 5, 10, etc.)
 - U is the unit, one of: ms = Millis, s = Seconds, m = Minutes, or h = Hours